-The Field Guide to ACT provides guidance for completing a fidelity assessment to determine the extent to which program and team practice matches the ACT model and supports consumers in their recovery journey.
-Fidelity is the extent to which implementation of services match the program model as designed.
+The Field Guide to ACT provides guidance that supports teams and agencies to build and implement high fidelity ACT teams, teams that match the ACT model as it supports consumers in their recovery journey.
+How closely the practice matches the program model is how model fidelity is measured.
 Research on ACT model fidelity (Phillips et al. 2001) indicates that ACT programs that adhere more closely to the overall ACT model, as measured by the Dartmouth Assertive Community Treatment Fidelity Scale (DACTS) utilized in the SAMHSA ACT EBP Kit, are more effective in reducing hospital use and cost, reducing substance use, and impacting functioning and quality of life outcomes than standard community-based services.
+The degree to which an ACT team has implemented ACT practice can be measured through a fidelity visit provided by a Michigan Fidelity Support and Assistance Team visit.

-&lt;sup>1 Substance Abuse & Mental Health Services Administration (SAMHSA) Consensus Statement on Mental Health Recovery.
+1 Substance Abuse & Mental Health Services Administration (SAMHSA) Consensus Statement on Mental Health Recovery.
 Released February 16, 2006.
 Available at https://store.samhsa.gov/shin/content/SMA05-4129/SMA05-4129.pdf